Blocking Ads with Pi-hole in Kubernetes

 supports this via the addition of

-annotation to both services and supplying a common identifier, which
+an allow-shared-ip annotation to both services and supplying a common identifier, which

-I will list as pihole-svc
+I will list as pihole-svc.

 apiVersion: v1